RanaKhanGitHub/DiscriminantAnalysis/README.md

 Bland Chromatin - 1-10
 Normal Nucleoli - 1-10
 Mitoses - 1-10

-Dependent Variable
+# Dependent Variable
+Class
-Class - Benign (i.e. No Cancer) - 2, Malignant (i.e. Cancer) - 4
+Benign (i.e. No Cancer) 2
+Malignant (i.e. Cancer) - 4

-Note: ID will not be used and will need to be dropped prior to building your model.
+Note: ID will not be used and will need to be dropped prior to building your model

 Below are the results of the Optimized Logistical Regression model (with SMOTE):
       Optimized Model
       Model Name: LogisticRegression(class_weight='balanced', random_state